Hong Kong Fire Services Department: Airport fire contingent

 The primary role of the contingent is to provide rescue and fire fighting coverage for Hong Kong International Airport.
-The contingent, which comprises two fire stations (one next to DHL Asia Hub and one next to the Air Traffic Control Tower) and two sea rescue berths (east and west ends of Chep Lap Kok) at strategic locations on the airport platform, is equipped with 14 fire appliances, two command boats and eight speedboats.
+The contingent, which comprises 4 fire stations (North, South, East and Central) and two sea rescue berths (east and west ends of Chep Lap Kok) at strategic locations on the airport platform, is equipped with 21 fire appliances, 3 ambulances, two command boats and eight speedboats.

 Diving services

 The Diving Unit has a fleet of five diving tenders, one diving support vessel and two diving support speedboats deployed at seven strategic locations throughout Hong Kong, and a three-compartment compression chamber at Stonecutter's Island for treating patients with decompression illness and requiring hyperbaric oxygen treatment.
-It comprises about 150 active divers responsible for maritime search and rescue within Hong Kong waters down to the maximum depth of 42 metres using compressed air diving equipment and underwater breaking-in tools.
+It comprises about 136 active divers responsible for maritime search and rescue within Hong Kong waters down to the maximum depth of 70 metres using compressed air diving equipment and underwater breaking-in tools with penetration.

 Training

-Fire Services Training School (FSTS) provides initial training for recruit fire and ambulance personnel.
+Fire and Ambulance Services Academy (FASA) provides initial training for recruit fire and ambulance personnel.
 It also provides refresher and advanced training courses for all fire personnel.
 Fire Services Ambulance Command Training School (FSACTS) provides initial and paramedic training to recruits and ambulance personnel.
 It also provides Advanced Ambulance Aid Training at first-responder level to serving fire personnel.
 The duration of various courses ranges from one day to 26 weeks.
 The fire and ambulance recruits who have successfully completed the initial training courses will be posted to fire stations and ambulance depots respectively to continue their on-the-job training in order to gain field experience.
 Apart from providing training for staff of other government departments, private organisations and overseas fire officers, FSTS also runs Youth Pre-employment Training Programmes and Smart Teen Challenge Camps for youngsters jointly with the Labour Department and the Education and Manpower Bureau respectively.
 FSACTS also provides initial and refresher training on cardio-pulmonary resuscitation to members of the public.
 In addition to overseas training on latest fire services technology and management skills, officers and instructors also attend various advanced courses conducted by overseas fire professionals in Hong Kong.